Share this article

 6. Give it Nutrients to Grow in the Spring.

-Plants go dormant in Pennsylvania’s winter climate, so fertilizer isn’t necessary during the coldest months.
+Plants go dormant in Calgary’s winter climate, so fertilizer isn’t necessary during the coldest months.
 This is true even for cool season grasses.
 But you can help your lawn recover from the harsh weather with fertilizer treatment first thing in the spring.
 After aerating, as soon as the snow melts and outside temperatures reach an average of 55°, give your grass a healthy snack to energize growth for the spring.
 Lawn fertilizer is a special mix of nutrients that the roots absorb.
 Then, the plant stores or uses it as food over time.
 If you use a spreader, fertilizing can be a quick and easy way to care for the lawn.

 7. Don’t Wait Too Long to Mow the Lawn.

-Finally, it may seem early, but in most parts of Pennsylvania, grass will be ready for its first trim sometime in April.
+Finally, it may seem early, but in most parts of Calgary, grass will be ready for its first trim sometime in April.
 We recommend that grass be mowed once it reaches about 3 inches in height.
 By mowing the new green blades when they get to this point, you will prevent the grass from getting overgrown and stimulate continual growth.